 A recent Swiss study has looked at the effects of trauma on ‘adolescent’ rats.
-It was found that those rats who were exposed to trauma (fear and stress inducing stimuli) suffered adverse PHYSICAL EFFECTS ON THE BRAIN (specifically, the PRE-FRONTAL CORTEX).
-This, in turn, leads to them displaying significantly more aggressive behaviour than non-traumatized rats.
+It was found that those rats who were exposed to trauma (fear and stress inducing stimuli) suffered adverse PHYSICAL EFFECTS ON THE BRAIN (specifically, the PREFRONTAL CORTEX).
+This, in turn, leads to them displaying significantly more aggressive behavior than non-traumatized rats.

 A very similar effect has been found to occur in young rats SEPARATED FROM THEIR MOTHERS.

-However, ADULT RATS exposed to trauma did not undergo the same behavioural changes, so:
+However, ADULT RATS exposed to trauma did not undergo the same behavioral changes, so:

 To what degree can we apply these findings to the effects of childhood trauma in HUMANS?